paul-schreiber/paul-schreiber/README.md

 ### Hi there 👋
+I'm Paul, a software developer from Germany. 😊
+In my spare time I also prefer working on frontend projects.
+- 🔭 Currently I'm working on unterVegs - a search plattform for vegan products
+- 💻 Technologies I love to work with: Vue, React, Nuxt, SCSS, Typescript

 <!--
 **paul-schreiber/paul-schreiber** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.